simon-ritchie/plot_playground/README.md

 Please use Windows10 to run the test.

-The following libraries are used for testin:
+The following libraries are used for testing:

 ```
 $ pip install chromedriver-binary==2.45.0